Schitt's Creek: Other broadcasts

 As of 2019, the series was also airing on 4Music in the UK; Comedy Central in India; FX Asia; and ABC Comedy in Australia.
 It was previously broadcast in New Zealand by TV2 and TVNZ on Demand, in Australia by ABC and its iView streaming service, and on Comedy Central in India.
 The five seasons appeared, though not always together, on different streaming television services worldwide.
 Netflix carried the first five seasons and later six for viewers in the U.S., UK, Ireland, France, Japan, Australia and South Africa.
-IMDb TV, a streaming service available through IMDb, and CW Seed, a streaming service for the American CW network, also carries the first five seasons for viewers in the U.S. The series first season is available from July 14, 2021, in Italy, through the streaming platform Mediaset Infinity+.
+Amazon Freevee, a streaming service owned by Amazon, and CW Seed, a streaming service for the American CW network, also carry the series for viewers in the U.S. The series first season is available from July 14, 2021, in Italy, through the streaming platform Mediaset Infinity+.
+In April 2024, the Spanish streaming service 3Cat acquired streaming rights to Schitt's Creek.

 In December 2019, fans on social media accused UK television station 4Music of censoring some scenes featuring "intimate dialogue" and kissing between the show's LGBTQ characters.
-Co-creator and star, Dan Levy, also addressed the alleged censorship on social media calling it "highly disturbing" and "dangerous".
+Co-creator and star Dan Levy also addressed the alleged censorship on social media calling it "highly disturbing" and "dangerous".
 4Music responded to the allegations of censored kissing with an apology, stating that the removal of a kiss between two male characters was "human error" and would be restored for future broadcasts.
 The station did not specifically respond to the allegations of censored dialogue between LGBTQ characters.

 Additional accusations of censorship were made in October 2020 when co-creator and star, Dan Levy, called out Comedy Central India for editing a same-sex kiss between two male characters in a promotional clip posted to Comedy Central India's Twitter account.
 Levy noted via social media that Schitt's Creek is "a show about the power of inclusivity" and censoring gay intimacy was a "harmful statement against that message".

 In April 2022, Hulu acquired the U.S. streaming rights to Schitt's Creek.
 All six seasons of the series began streaming exclusively on the service starting on October 3.

 Syndication

-In 2018, Debmar-Mercury, a division of Lionsgate, acquired the U.S. syndication rights to Schitt's Creek.
+In 2018, Debmar-Mercury, a division of Lionsgate, acquired the U.S. syndication rights to Schitt's Creek, and sister company Lionsgate Home Entertainment picked up the U.S. home media rights.
 The series is scheduled to debut in syndication with the Fox Television Stations serving as the flagship group throughout the U.S. during the fall 2020 television season.
 The series also began airing reruns of series on Comedy Central on October 2, 2020.
 In December 2021, Fox Television Stations announced an end of syndication of the show at the close of the 2021–2022 television season.